 Tennessee faces unique challenges due to the geographical nature throughout the state.
 Tennessee is a popular pass-through state for many commercial vehicles due to the seven main interstates which run through the state.
 The challenge for Tennessee is to blanket both high crash corridor areas as well as the rural areas of Tennessee on state routes where a high percentage of fatalities now occur.
-Tennessee has put a great deal of emphasis on the high crash corridor areas which are located along I-40 and I-24 in the large cities of Nashville, Memphis, Knoxville, and Chattanooga.
+Tennessee has put a great deal of emphasis on the high crash corridor areas which are located along I-40 and I-24 in the large cities of Nashville, Memphis, Knoxville, Murfreesboro, and Chattanooga.
 There are also many rural areas throughout the state and together it requires a tremendous amount of manpower to maintain.
 There are also geographical challenges due to the variety of landscape types which exist between the far west end of the state in Memphis to the far east end of the state in Fall Branch.
 It is because of these factors that Tennessee continues to focus on lowering commercial vehicle crashes throughout the state.
 Below is a table showing the percentage of large truck fatalities by road type.

 Large Truck Fatal Crashes: Number of Fatalities by Road Type

-CY CY CITY COUNTY INTERSTATE STATE ROUTE TOTAL % Interstate % State Ro
+CY CY CITY COUNTY INTERSTATE STATE ROUTE TOTAL % Interstate % State R

-2012 6 8 45 49 108 41.67% 45.37%

 2013 3 3 52 61 119 43.70% 51.26%

 2014 6 7 44 56 113 38.94% 49.56%

 2015 7 4 43 65 119 36.13% 54.62%

-2016 8 2 48 54 112 42.86% 48.21%
+2016 8 5 48 50 111 42.86% 45.05%

-2017 YTD 2 2 19 25 48 39.58% 52.08%
+2017 7 6 41 61 115 35.65% 53.04%

+2018 YTD 2 6 27 17 62 51.92% 32.69%

-Source: Tennessee Department of Safety and Homeland Security, TITAN Division - FARS Database 6/19/2017
+Source: Tennessee Department of Safety and Homeland Security, TITAN Division - FARS Database 6/14/2018

-2017 YTD = 6/19/2017
+2018 YTD = 6/14/2018

 Tennessee has historically developed goals and activities designed to not only reduce fatalities within the state related to CMV crashes, but also to reduce the rate of CMV crashes themselves.
-While the state rate for CMV fatalities has declined, the rate of Tennessee Large truck crashes has steadily increased.
-The following chart shows the outline of the crash reduction goals and results.
-Baseline data is from 2011.
+While the state rate for CMV fatalities has increased, the rate of Tennessee Large Truck crashes has decreased.
+The following chart shows the outline of the crash rates over the last 4 years.
+Baseline data is from 2014.